dmatthes/django-bmf/README.rst

 * Workflows attached to models
   - easy configureable as classes (Workflow, states and transitions)
   - custom functions for transitions
-  - integrated into the ERP (i.e you can delete or update a model instance only if the State allows you to do so)
+  - integrated into the BMF (i.e you can delete or update a model instance only if the State allows you to do so)
 * Each option should be activated and deactivated in die model definition (how needs to append files or write comments to a tax-model?)